 - 6. Ensure the encryptor is in FIPS 140-2 mode (default setting) via the Senetas CM7 remote management applications' Management-Access tab.
-See Figure 25 for details. - 7.
-The maximum allowed number of encryptors in a multipoint group is 512.
+See Figure 40 for details.
+Alternatively log into the CLI and run the CLI command "fips on" and follow the prompts.
+After the unit reboots log into the CLI and run the "fips" command without an argument.
+The command should return the message "FIPS mode enabled". - 7.
+The maximum number of encryptors allowed in a multipoint group is 512.
 When operating in multipoint mode (MAC Multicast, VLAN or ISID mode) with Sender ID (SID) enabled the user must set a unique SID between 1 and 512 for each encryptor within the Multipoint group.
 Failure to do so will place the module in non-approved mode. - 8.
 Configure the security policy to enable encrypted tunnels with other CN Series modules.

 Configuration of the security policy is network specific; refer to the User Manual for specific details.